 When Charles Darwin brought the Galapagos Islands to the world’s attention following his visit in 1835, he also transformed the meaning of mystery in the islands.
 The ‘enchanted islands’ is actually an inaccurate

 translation of the Spanish phrase ‘las islas encantadas.’
 A more precise translation of this phrase, termed by seamen centuries ago, would be the ‘bewitched islands.’
 To a tired and thirsty seaman, the thick mist that at times covers the islands made it seem as if they appeared and disappeared.
 This eerie scene was only made worse as the rocky, dry islands, ruled by giant reptiles, began to spew molten lava.
 However, it is this meaning that perhaps gives us a more accurate understanding of how the islands were seen for centuries.

 Although the islands were technically a part of the Spanish Empire until 1832 (when they were claimed by Ecuador), the Spaniards saw no value in the archipelago.
-Fray Tomas de Berlanga, who first discovered the islands in March 1535, did not report the islands in a favorable light, writing to the king of Spain that it was a place where “God…had rained stones” and describing them as “dross, worthless, because it has not the power of raising a little grass, but only some thistles.”
-By the time him and his crew were able to find fresh water in the islands, two of his men and ten horses had died of thirst.
+Fray Tomas de Berlanga, who first discovered the islands in March 1535, did not report the islands in a favorable light, writing to the king of Spain that it was a place where “God…had rained stones” and describing them as “dross, worthless because it has not the power of raising a little grass, but only some thistles.”
+By the time he and his crew were able to find freshwater in the islands, two of his men and ten horses had died of thirst.

 Nevertheless, other than the caves and a few journal entries, the pirates left very few signs of their presence in the islands.
 It is in part thanks to this that today we consider them to be the enchanting islands that they are.
-Human history of the Galapagos Islands cannot only be entertaining, but certainly brings back a sense of adventure and strong will that few destinations can coin.
+The human history of the Galapagos Islands cannot only be entertaining but certainly brings back a sense of adventure and strong will that few destinations can coin.